voorhoede/nuxt-twa-module/README.md

 [![npm style guide](https://img.shields.io/npm/v/nuxt-twa-module.svg?style=flat)](https://github.com/voorhoede/nuxt-twa-module)

 This module generates an android app using [trusted web activities](https://developers.google.com/web/updates/2019/02/using-twa).
-It uses the [SVGOMG example](https://github.com/GoogleChromeLabs/svgomg-twa) as template reference, and sets the necessery configuration for running the app, generates icons and files used by the PWA.
+It uses the [SVGOMG example](https://github.com/GoogleChromeLabs/svgomg-twa) as template reference and sets the necessery configuration for running the app, creates icons and generates files used by the application.

 ## Requirements